-Fundraising and special events - includes cost of activities directed toward appeals for financial support, including special event costs including food, space rental, entertainment, communication, wait staff, etc. Other activities include the cost of solicitations and creation and distribution of fundraising materials.
+Fundraising and special events - includes cost of activities directed toward appeals for financial support, including special event costs including food, space rental, entertainment, communication, wait staff, etc. Also includes professional fees paid to fundraising groups who have been engaged to assist in raising funds for the building fund (see Note 9).
+Other activities include the cost of solicitations and creation and distribution of fundraising materials.